 longing to see you, even as I recall your tears, so that I may be filled with joy.2 Timothy 1:4(NASB)

-It seems that Timothy was a gentle man, who apparently wept when he and Paul parted for the last time..
-I am sure all of us who are saved by grace through faith in Christ, have felt a twinge of tears as we recall the valued input of trusted teacher or godly pastor, who no longer are with us.. or have gone to be with the Lord.
+It seems that Timothy was a gentle man who apparently wept when he and Paul parted for the last time.
+I am sure all of us who are saved by grace through faith in Christ, have felt a twinge of tears as we recall the valued input of a trusted teacher or godly pastor who no longer are with us... or have gone to be with the Lord.

 Heavenly Father, thank You for the epistles of Paul and for this final letter to Timothy.
-We praise You for the wisdom and grace that is shared in its pages, and ask that we would be faithful servants in the spread of the gospel.
-Thank You for those who taught us the glorious gospel of grace, and for those that are younger in the faith.. whose lives have impacted our own.
-May we hold fast to the truth that we have learned, give encouragement to our brothers and sisters in Christ and develop the qualities of faithfulness, fortitude and forbearance.. as we live in this increasingly cruel and ungodly world.
-This we ask in Jesus name, AMEN.
+I praise You for the wisdom and grace that is shared in its pages.
+Thank You for those in my life who taught me the glorious gospel of grace, and for those who are younger in the faith whose lives have impacted mine.
+May I hold fast to the truth that I have learned, give encouragement to my brothers and sisters in Christ, and develop the qualities of faithfulness, fortitude, and forbearance, as I make my way through this increasingly cruel and ungodly world.
+In Jesus’ name, AMEN.